MalkhutHB/calculator/README.md

 Hello, this is my calculator that I've made for the odin project.

-The thing I worked most on was probably the scientific notation.
+The things I worked most on was probably the scientific notation and keyboard support.
 Other than that there were just a million little bugs and quirks to troubleshoot.

+The keyboard works with numpad keys and normal number keys. `+` and `*` on they number row work when holding shift like you normally would in order to type them.

 For the design, I was inspired by a calculator design I saw online that had keys like the iPad's folio keyboard, which is kind of a weird fabric keyboard with an interesting design.